-This TWMP provides the framework for managing tankered waste across Queensland Urban Utilities' service area (see section 4.1) and contains requirements for the discharge of tankered waste into its sewerage infrastructure.
+This TaWMP provides the framework for managing tankered waste across Queensland Urban Utilities' service area (see section 4.1) and contains requirements for the discharge of tankered waste into its sewerage infrastructure.
 It is consistent with Queensland Urban Utilities' rights, powers, and obligations under Queensland legislation.

-This TWMP applies to all tankered waste discharges to Queensland Urban Utilities' sewerage infrastructure.
+This TaWMP applies to all tankered waste discharges to Queensland Urban Utilities' sewerage infrastructure.
 It details processes for approval, operational management and compliance auditing; and the relationship between tankered waste acceptance and regulated waste tracking requirements.
-It also describes the obligations of Queensland Urban Utilities and its customers, and tankered waste fees and charges (which are levied on a user pays basis).
+It also describes the obligations of Queensland Urban Utilities and its customers, including reference to tankered waste fees and charges (which are levied on a cost reflective basis).